 10.1.1 The university will annually publish the tuition and fees schedule.
-Any changes in tuition and fees is approved by the University Council and communicated to students at least six months before taking effect.
-Below is the tuition and fees schedule for Academic Year 2018-2019:
+Any changes in tuition and fees is approved by the University Academic Council and communicated to students at least six months before taking effect.
+Below is the tuition and fees schedule for Academic Year 2019-2020:

-2017-2018 Amount Schedule Seat Holding Fee (nonrefundable 10,000 AED At time of acceptance of counted towards 1st installment) 10,000 1122 offer First tuition and fees installment 70,000 AED August 12, 2018 Second tuition and fees 80,000 AED January 13, 2019 installment 60,000 AED January 13, 2019 Total Tuition Fees 160,000 AED
+2019-2020 Amount Schedule Seat Holding Fee (nonrefundable 10,000 AED At time of acceptance of counted towards 1st installment) offer First tuition and fees installment 70,000 AED July 28th, 2019 Second tuition and fees installment 80,000 AED January 12 th , 2020

+Total Tuition Fees

+160,000 AED
-- 10.1.1.1 The yearly tuition covers all educational expenses, recreational, library, insurance, computer and lab activities.
-It does not cover the cost of clinical electives taken inside or outside the country. - 10.1.1.2 Tuition charges are due and payable in full at the specified deadlines of

-- each academic term as per the Schedule of Tuition and Fees.
-The final responsibility for payment of tuition and fees charged rests with the individual student and their sponsors. - 10.1.1.3 Students facing financial hardship could ask the Department of Student Services and Registration to reschedule payments on an exceptional hasis - 10.1.1.4 Students with external scholarship for tuition charges must provide written confirmation of the scholarship as specified in the Schedule of Tuition and Fees before the payment deadline.
+- 10.1.1.1 The yearly tuition covers all educational expenses, recreational, library, insurance and lab activities.
+It does not cover the cost of clinical electives taken inside or outside the country. - 10.1.1.2 Tuition charges are due and payable in full at the specified deadlines of each academic term as per the Schedule of Tuition and Fees.
+The final responsibility for payment of tuition and fees charged rests with the individual student and their sponsors. - 10.1.1.3 Students facing financial hardship could ask the Department of Student Services and Registration to reschedule payments on an exceptional basis. - 10.1.1.4 Students with external scholarship for tuition charges must provide written confirmation of the scholarship as specified in the Schedule of Tuition and Fees before the payment deadline.
 Sponsored students who do not submit the required confirmation of sponsorship and continue in enrollment will assume personal responsibility for all tuition charges and applicable fees. - 10.1.1.5 Students who fail to pay all applicable tuition charges by the established payment deadline(s) or who are late in paying their fees may be subject to denial of academic services or cancellation of current and/or future registration. - 10.1.1.6 Unless otherwise specified, fees are due and payable within 15 days of the invoice date. - 10.1.1.7 Payments of tuition and fees may be made by means specified in the published Schedule of Tuition and Fees, and notification of tuition and fee charges by the Finance Department via the student's university email address constitutes official notice of financial liability.